-- to assess your progress.
+- 3.9.1 Once you have completed the Stage 2 Action Plan or the agreed period for improvement has lapsed, you will be invited to a review meeting, with the member(s) of staff who has been supporting you throughout this process, to assess your progress.
 Your Advocate may also attend this meeting if you have appointed one, and you may also have a friend or representative at this meeting to support you. - 3.9.2 If there are no outstanding concerns from your perspective or ours, this will be recorded, and the Action Plan will be closed.
 A note will remain on your student record to indicate that this decision has been made jointly.
 You will be sent a written summary of this meeting, confirming all actions have been met and the Fitness to Study process has been concluded.
-A copy of this summary and the completed action plan will be kept on your student record. - 3.9.3 If you have not been able to follow the agreed Action Plan and/or concerns remain, your case will be escalated to Stage 3 may also be used if you have agreed it would be more appropriate for you to take a break in your studies for a period of time.
+A copy of this summary and the completed action plan will be kept on your student record. - 3.9.3 If you have not been able to follow the agreed Action Plan and/or concerns remain, your case will be escalated to Stage 3.
+Stage 3 may also be used if you have agreed it would be more appropriate for you to take a break in your studies for a period of time.